devonzuegel/curios/README.md

 These variables will act as the defaults if the machine does not explicitly set them.<br>
 Please refer to the [dotenv documentation](https://github.com/motdotla/dotenv) for more details.

->Note: If you are defining environment variables for development, your CI and/or hosting platform will most likely need these defined as well.
-Consult their documentation how to do this.
-For example, see the documentation for [Travis CI](https://docs.travis-ci.com/user/environment-variables/) or [Heroku](https://devcenter.heroku.com/articles/config-vars).
+>Note: If you are defining environment variables for development, Herkou and Travis will most likely need these defined as well.
+Consult their documentation how to do this: [Travis CI](https://docs.travis-ci.com/user/environment-variables/) or [Heroku](https://devcenter.heroku.com/articles/config-vars).

 ## Developing Components in Isolation